feay1234/CRCF/README.md

-# Contextual Recurrent Collaborative Filtering framework (CRCF) for Context-aware Venue Recommendation
+# Contextual Recurrent Collaborative Filtering framework (CRCF)

 This is our implementation for the paper: